kazandjiev/node-resemble.js/README.md

-node-resebmle.js
+resemblejs-tolerance
 ================

 Analyse and compare images with Javascript.
 This project does not need canvas or any other binary denpendencies.
-It is a modification of [Resemble.js](https://github.com/Huddle/Resemble.js)
+It is a modification of [node-resemble-js](https://github.com/lksv/node-resemble.js)

 ### Get it